 Apple says “subscribers can play Apple Arcade games across iPhone, iPad, Mac, and Apple TV.”
 Apple also says that you can pick up where you left off when you switch to another Apple device.
 Currently all the stated devices are supported, although the number of games available for Mac and Apple TV is a tad smaller because a handful of Apple Arcade games rely on touch controls.

 Do Apple Arcade games have microtransactions or in-app purchases?

 No. In Apple’s words, “since every game includes access to the full experience, including all game features, content, and future updates, no additional purchases will be required.”

-No. On a related note, Apple says Apple Arcade will have no ad tracking.
+No. On a related note, Apple says Apple Arcade has no ad tracking.

 How do I access Apple Arcade games?

 On iOS 13, iPadOS 13, and macOS, you can find Apple Arcade in its own tab along the bottom bar of the App Store app alongside the usual Games tab.
 You can sign up for the subscription service and download games through that menu.
 On Apple TVs running tvOS 13, you’ll see a separate tab with a controller icon for Apple Arcade.
 Once you download the games, you’ll see each game listed with its own icons on the Apple TV home screen.

 Can you download Apple Arcade games for offline play?

 Yes.
-As we understand it, it’ll essentially be like downloading an existing non-freemium game like The Room, but the game will be tied to the Apple Arcade subscription service rather than a one-time purchase.
+It’s essentially like downloading an existing non-freemium game like The Room, but the game is tied to the Apple Arcade subscription service rather than a one-time purchase.